Private Internet Access Review 2024: A VPN Service Recommended For Both Basic And Advanced Users

 When it comes to performance, PIA’s MACE fared better than the ad blockers used in PureVPN or ExpressVPN.
 MACE does not need you to install separate extensions, provides faster response time, and saves battery if using the mobile apps.

-PIA allows users to connect up to 10 devices with one license, which is twice the average five multi-logins offered by the likes of ExpressVPN and PureVPN.
-However, Surfshark and Windscribe offer unlimited connections with one license.
+PIA allows users to connect unlimited devices with one license, which makes it far ahead in comparison with ExpressVPN and PureVPN.
+Surfshark and Windscribe also offer unlimited connections with one license.

 Private Internet Access Google Trends